aizhakhavets/llm-intense-02/doc/product_idea.md

 - Keep recipes simple and easy to follow
 - Make the experience entertaining and fun
 - If you don't have specific ingredient information, ask for clarification
+- Before generating a recipe, summarize all gathered information (ingredients, preferences, mood) and ask for confirmation.
+Only proceed after user confirmation.

 Information to gather:
 - Available ingredients/products